 Can hip dips cause pain?
-The fitness community's most recent obsession is hip dips, defined as "those little inward curves typically observed at the hip and above your thighs."
-[Case in point:] hip dips are the latest topic everyone is talking about.
+Is extreme hip dips natural?
+And what causes extreme hip dips?
+The fitness community's most recent obsession is hip dips, defined as "those little inward curves typically observed at the hip and above your thighs." perform hip dips are the latest topic everyone is talking about.

 According to the data provided by Google, the number of people searching for "hip dips" or "violin hips" has increased by 40 percent since last year and has more than doubled in the past month.

 The fitness community frequently expresses their concern regarding the safety of hip dips, but what is the truth?

 If You Can Perform Hip Dips (Read This)

 As people age, their hips are more likely to dip, so many seek information about hip dips.

 Therefore, before making any significant changes to your current workout routine, you need to have the answer to the following fundamental question:

 Should I be doing hip dips or not?

 Hip Dips are hip bones that tend to stick out further than they should.
 Hip Dips are common among athletes, leading to hip dips, also called violin hips or hip dips.